Employees

 Employment of people with disabilities

-We believe that it is our corporate social responsibility to achieve the statutory employment rate of people with disabilities throughout the Sanden Group.
-We have set a target of 3% (statutory employment rate of 2.3%), and the employment rate of people with disabilities was 3.46% as of the end of December 2022.
+rate of 2.3%), and the employment rate of people with disabilities was 3.32% as of the end of December

-In addition, we reviewed the employment management system and assigned a manager (support person) to each area to conduct operation management.
-The support person regularly conducts an interview with employees with disabilities, so that the issues expected to face can be resolved beforehand, and they can work stably in each area.
+with disabilities, so that the issues expected to face can be resolved beforehand, and they can work

 Increase the Ratio of Women in Management Positions

-As of the end of December 31, 2022: 22 women served in managerial positions (Sanden Group’s consolidated total (worldwide)) In fiscal 2022, Sanden strengthened the development of the next generation of leaders by providing leadership education through young talent training programs.
+As of the end of December 31, 2023: 23 women served in managerial positions (Sanden Group’s consolidated total (worldwide)) In fiscal 2023, Sanden strengthened the development of the next generation of leaders by providing leadership education through young talent training programs.
 We will implement the development of a motivating environment and flexible work styles not only for women but also for everyone.

 Active recruitment of foreign employees

-To accelerate the global development of our business, we view the securing and training of human resources across the globe as one of our highest priorities and continuously promote the employment of foreign nationals —both new graduates and mid-career human resources—every year.
+To accelerate the global development of our business, we view the securing and training of human

-Currently, 65 foreign nationals work for our business sites in Japan, 20 of which play an active role as executive officers or managerial positions.
-(As of the end of December 2022)
+Currently, 85 foreign nationals work for our business sites in Japan, 20 of which play an active role as

 Employment of foreign nationals (number & rate)